OpenNative/open-native/README.md

 - **[Igor Randjelovic](https://github.com/rigor789)**: For the stunning project logo.
 - **[Osei Fortune](https://github.com/triniwiz)**: For his expert help with the NativeScript Android runtime.
 - **[Eduardo Speroni](https://github.com/edusperoni/)**: For his expert help with v8 as we take on JSI.
-- **[NativeScript Community](https://discord.com/invite/RgmpGky9GR)**: For being awesome day after day.
+- **[The NativeScript Community](https://discord.com/invite/RgmpGky9GR)**: For being awesome day after day.
 It's hard to name everyone who helped us and encouraged us to accomplish this.
 - **[React Native](https://github.com/facebook/react-native)**: We both have a background in React Native and were able to learn a lot from it.
 This wouldn't have been possible without React Native and the communities around it.

 ## MIT License